Finding Aid for the Kitty Tsui papers, 1977-1993

 Sparks fly, was penned by her alter ego, Eric Norton, a gay leatherman in pre-AIDS San Francisco.

-This collection includes prose writings, correspondence, clippings, reviews and poetry from Kitty Tsui.
+This collection includes prose writings, correspondence, clippings, reviews, and poetry by Kitty Tsui.
 The majority of the

-collection is newspaper clippings from the San Francisco area news outlets.
-The subject matter focuses on Kitty Tsui's sports
+collection consists of newspaper clippings from San Francisco area news outlets.
+The subject matter focuses on Kitty Tsui's

 Box 1, Folder 1